lucendio/lecture-devops-infos/grading.md

 * all formal requirements ([concept](./deliverables/exercise_concept.md#formal) &
   [implementation](./deliverables/exercise_implementation.md#formal)) are met and the [process](./assignments/exercise.md#process) has been followed
-* at least one service - aside from the *application* - was bootstrapped by yourself
+* at least one service - aside from the *application* - was provisioned by yourself
 * a [Pull Request](https://github.com/lucendio/lecture-devops-app/pulls) was submitted, that adds another *meaningful* test to the application
 * [3] overall quality and impression, e.g.:
   - engagement
-  - gained knowledge has been applied
+  - applied new knowledge
   - reasonable documentation
   - readable commit messages
   - ...